No Other Land: Pro-Palestinian criticism

 The Palestinian Campaign for the Academic and Cultural Boycott of Israel (PACBI) declared that the film violates the BDS movement's anti-normalization guidelines on interaction with Israelis, saying, "Palestinians do not need validation, legitimation or permission from Israelis to narrate our history, our present, our experiences, our dreams, and our resistance."
 PACBI also argued that Hollywood has long dehumanized Palestinians, Arabs, Muslims, Black people, and Indigenous communities.
 In an interview with +972 Magazine, the head of the Masafer Yatta village council, Nidal Younis, said he respected PACBI's criticism, but believed that "the pros outweigh the cons, and the film should not be boycotted.
 It tells our story, the Palestinian story.
 There is no Israeli story in it.
 Yuval is a true partner, and so are all the international and Jewish activists who sleep in Masafer Yatta and defend us from settler and army attacks."
 Other activists criticized PACBI's statement and endorsed the film, with the head of the Khirbet Susya village council, Jihad Al-Nawaja, saying she did not know "what the BDS people are talking about", calling Abraham "far more Palestinian than most of these online commentators attacking him", and asserting they would not be boycotting the film if they had actually come to live in the village.

-Incidents
+Violent incidents related to film

 The settler who shoots Zakaria al-Adra at the end of the film was identified as Yitzhak Nir.
 Nir said he was acting in self-defense and was not charged by the police.
 Nir's father and uncle perpetrated the 1983 Hebron University attack that killed three Palestinians and wounded 33 more.
 The Israeli military bulldozed Zakaria al-Adra's home in May 2024.

-In February 2025, Basel Adra was attacked by Israeli settlers in the West Bank.
+In February 2025, co-director Basel Adra was attacked by Israeli settlers in the West Bank.

 On 24 March 2025, co-director Hamdan Ballal was attacked by Israeli settlers at his home in Susiya in the West Bank and left with head injuries.
 He was taken away from medical care by soldiers with the Israel Defense Forces, who invaded the ambulance that was transporting him and detained him for a day before releasing him.
 Over 800 members of the Academy of Motion Picture Arts and Sciences signed an open letter criticizing the Academy for not publicly supporting Ballal after his arrest.
 The letter reads, "The targeting of Ballal is not just an attack on one filmmaker—it is an attack on all those who dare to bear witness and tell inconvenient truths."
 On 28 July 2025, Awdah Hathaleen (also known as Odeh Hadalin), a consultant on the film, was fatally shot by Yinon Levi, an Israeli settler who had previously been placed under EU and US sanctions.